Latvia national rugby union team

-The Latvia national rugby union team represents Latvia at the sport of rugby union.
+The Latvia national rugby union team (Latvijas regbija XV izlase or Latvijas regbija-15 izlase) represents Latvia at the sport of rugby union.
 They are governed by the Latvijas Regbija federācija and have been playing international rugby since the early 1990s.
-They have played most of their games in the Daugava Stadium in Riga.
+They have played most of their games in the Daugava Stadium in Riga or the Baldone Stadium in Baldone, Ķekava Municipality.

+Currently, the team competes in the Rugby Europe Conference Pool A. The national side is currently ranked 63rd in the world (as of 20 October 2025).
+The current head coach since 21 October is former Latvian bobsledder Mārcis Rullis, who replaced fellow Latvian Kristaps Staņa.

 History

+With rugby union in Latvia introduced in 1960 during the Soviet occupation, the national team was formed soon after the restoration of independence.
+In 1991 Latvia joined the International Rugby Football Board and in 1992 - the Fédération Internationale de Rugby Amateur.
+The first international game took place against Georgia on 19 July 1992, ending in a 3–28 loss.
+In 1993, the team entered its first tournament, the 1995 Rugby World Cup European qualification.

 Rugby has increased in popularity in Latvia recently due to a rise in form.
-Despite minimal playing numbers, Latvia continue to compete at a high level, and had an outside chance of finishing top of Division 2A of the European Nations Cup.
-However their hopes took a massive blow, when they failed to capitalise on Poland's surprise home defeat to Croatia, losing 16-13 to Malta in Paola.
+Despite minimal playing numbers, Latvia continues to compete at a high level and had an outside chance of finishing top of Division 2A of the European Nations Cup in 2008.
+However, their hopes took a massive blow, when they failed to capitalise on Poland's surprise home defeat to Croatia, losing 16-13 to Malta in Paola.
 Latvia is an improving rugby team as now more players are playing in Russia, Germany, and Canada.

-Latvia won the 2018–19 Rugby Europe Conference 2 North and was promoted to Conference 1 North for the 2019–20 season.
+Latvia won the 2018–19 Rugby Europe Conference 2 North and was promoted to Rugby Europe Conference 1 North for the 2019–20 season.
+Conference 1 North became Conference Pool A for the 2023–24 season, with Latvia winning the pool, although not advancing to the Rugby Europe Trophy division.

-The national side is ranked 58th in the world (as of 12 August 2019).